Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 To do that, we will build and deploy an ASA module at the edge.

 *Note:* this tutorial is incomplete in a way that it doesn't trigger any events yet.
 There are multipe options how to continue after this tutorial depending on the end-2-end use case.
-The results of Stream Analytics can be for example directer to SQL,  storage or used to trigger alerts.
+The results of Stream Analytics can be for example directed to SQL,  storage or used to trigger alerts.

 ## What you will do